rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 Found programming UNIX a hurdle
 ```

-If you now use the `o` command and type some text:
+If you now use the `o` command and type new text:

 ```text
 oThat liked using Vim<Esc>